New Mexico sees largest daily case count in more than a month

 The state on Thursday also reported 13 additional deaths related to COVID-19.

-Bernalillo County and Lea counties both had four more fatalities, while Cibola, Curry, Doña Ana, Sandoval and San Juan counties each had one.
+Bernalillo County and Lea counties each had four more fatalities while Cibola, Curry, Doña Ana, Sandoval and San Juan counties each had one.
 In all, the state has had 253,024 confirmed cases, resulting in 4,801 deaths.

 On Thursday, 336 COVID-19 patients were hospitalized in New Mexico.
 Overall, 70.8 percent of New Mexicans 18 and older have been fully vaccinated.

-To determine whether you are eligible for a Pfizer booster shot, visit vaccineNM.org and click on the tool titled “Am I eligible for a booster?”
-The site also allows eligible residents to schedule an appointment for a booster shot.
+For information on eligibility for the Pfizer booster shot, visit vaccineNM.org and click on the tool titled “Am I eligible for a booster?”
+The site also allows eligible residents to schedule an appointment for the booster.

 Post a comment as Guest